-Purchasing a home is likely the biggest investment you will make in your lifetime.
-So before you sign on the dotted line, you must be sure that the "title" of the property is free of any other claims.
+Buying a home may be the largest investment you make in your life.
+So before you sign on the dotted line, you want to be certain that the property's title is free of any other claims.

-The title company performs an extensive search on the title history of the property.
-The title insurance company can almost always identify any title problems and clear up these problems before you close on the property.
+The title company searches the title history of the property.
+The title company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.